w3c/wai-tutorials/source/images/groups.html.erb.md

 ## Captions for Image Groups
 {:.ex}

 If a group of images has a caption, a `figure` element can be used to group those images.
+The WAI-ARIA attribute `role` with the value of `group` to indicate grouping to assistive technology.
 If individual images also have captions, `figure` and `figcaption` elements can be nested.

+The support for this particular WAI-ARIA attribute and value varies.

 {::nomarkdown}
 <%= sample_start %>